Schumer says Democrats won't give GOP quorum to advance Barrett nomination

 Schumer's comments Sunday underscore the level of political urgency with which each side is treating the Barrett nomination.
 Both Republicans and Democrats have spun up massive political machines ahead of the start of the Barrett hearings Monday.

 The procedural promise by Schumer could foreshadow an explosive start to proceedings on Monday.
-During the start of the hearings for Justice Brett Kavanaugh in 2018, then-Judiciary Committee Chairman Lindsey Graham got only 12 words in before he was interrupted by Sen. Kamala Harris, D-Calif., who is now the Democratic vice presidential candidate and still sits on the committee.
+During the start of the hearings for Justice Brett Kavanaugh in 2018, then-Judiciary Committee Chairman Chuck Grassley, R-Iowa, got only 12 words in before he was interrupted by Sen. Kamala Harris, D-Calif., who is now the Democratic vice presidential candidate and still sits on the committee.

 Fox News' Chad Pergram contributed to this report.